jesperancinha/image-train-filters-web/README.md

 Current running online implementation: [Image train filters](http://itf.joaofilipesabinoesperancinha.nl)

 ## How to use
-If you are installing this locally, remember that currently the [chartizate](https://github.com/jesperancinha/itf-chartizate) libraries are not located in public repos, so please copy this file [settings.xml](./settings.xml) to your local maven repo in ~/.m2/settings.xml.

-You need to provide two form-data parameters in a Multipart Formdata request.
+We need to provide two form-data parameters in a Multipart Formdata request.
 Use curl for that please.
 An example follows bellow.

 ### filename